 In 1998/1999, 2008, and 2017, vegetation surveys were conducted to quantify changes in stand structure and composition for each sampling location Vegetation variables included: species composition, height, and diameter, standing dead tree height, size, type (i.e. coniferous versus deciduous) and rot class (after Lee et al. ), ground cover species composition and cover amount, and overall canopy height and closure (Detailed methodology is provided in Machtans and Latour 2003).
 In 1998/1999, multiple vegetation plots were conducted at each sampling location but this was reduced to a single plot centered on the point count location during vegetative data collection in 2008 and 2017.

-Annual budworm defoliation area (ha) and distance to nearest defoliated patch (m) data were obtained from the Government of the Northwest Territories Geomatics Department.
-Data were collected through aerial and ground surveys to quantify area and severity and then digitized for use in geographic information systems (see XX for specific methodology).
+Annual budworm defoliation area (ha) and distance to nearest defoliated patch (m) were quantified using the … name the layer (REF) .

 Statistical Analyses

+We designed a hierarchical Bayesian model to estimate the change in forest-bird abundance over the study period, as well as the components of that change due to local habitat-related factors and due to other factors operating at a broader spatial scale.
+The trend model was based on the model used to estimate status and trends from the North American Breeding Bird survey (Smith et al. 2014).

 Species trend estimates were generated for comparison with Machtans et al. 2014, and included species >10 detections and occurring at > 3 sites.

 Precision was designated as the width of the credible interval ( i.e. difference between the upper and lower credible intervals; see Smith et al. 2014), with categories delineated as <3.5 as High, >3.5 to <6.7 as medium, and >6.7 as low.
 These categories identify trends that